runekaagaard/snowscript/README.rst

 The current status as of October 3rd, 2012 is that both the lexer and parser actually works.
 A lot of Snowscript can be compiled to PHP.
 But there is still tons of work until it's usable.
+Version 0.4 will be the first release and will be of alpha quality.
 Come join the fun!

 Todo 0.4
 ========